 - A. Employer Provided Health Insurance. - The Employer will continue to provide a flexible benefits program for the provision of health insurance.
 Eligible employees will pay, by payroll deduction, any difference between the Employer's contribution and the total premium required to provide the coverage elected by the employee under the flexible benefits program.
 The Employer will seek to maintain a plan with prudent reserves and appropriate cost sharing.
-This article will in no way limit the Commissioner's authority under AS 39.30.095.B. - B. The amount of employer contributions and employee contributions shall be established by the Commissioner of Administration on an annual basis in accordance with AS 39.30.095.B. - C. Effective January 1, each year this agreement is in effect, the Employer's health insurance premium contribution will be the amount of money, for all employees that is necessary to fund comparable coverage under the "Select Benefits Economy Medical/Audio/RX/Dental Plan," less a monthly employee contribution not to exceed 10% of the premium contribution commencing January 1, 2019, 12% of the premium contribution commencing January 1, 2020, and 15% of the premium commencing January 1, 2021 for the employee only and the employee plus family economy plans.
-The eligibility of the employees and their dependents for coverage and the precise benefits to be provided will be as set forth in the insurance plan documents, consistent with AS 39.30.090. - D. The Employer will provide written notice to the Association of changes to the level of health insurance benefits at least sixty (60) days prior to implementation. - E. The Employer expressly waives its right to require the Association to bargain collectively and the Association expressly waives its right to require the Employer to bargain collectively over all matters relating to the provision of a group health insurance plan established pursuant to AS 39.30.090 and AS 39.30.095. - F. The Employer agrees to continue to require the provider under the Employer plan to provide a toll-free number for the purpose of handling inquiries and complaints to the provider.
+This article will in no way limit the Commissioner's authority under AS 39.30.095B. - B. The amount of employer contributions and employee contributions shall be established by the Commissioner of Administration on an annual basis in accordance with AS 39.30.095B. - C. Effective July January 1, each year this agreement is in effect, the Employer's health insurance premium contribution will be the amount of money, for all employees that is necessary to fund comparable coverage under the "Select Benefits Economy Medical/Audio/RX/Dental Plan," less a monthly employee contribution not to exceed 10% of the premium contribution commencing January 1, 2019, 12% of the premium contribution commencing January 1, 2019, 12% of the premium contribution commencing January 1, 2020 and 15% of the premium commencing January 1, 2021 for the employee only and the employee plus family economy plans.
+The eligibility of the employees and their dependents for coverage and the precise benefits to be provided will be as set forth in the insurance plan documents, consistent with AS 39.30.090.